Akrya/Scheduler/README.md

 ## Plan
-Plan for the Project includes a Gantt Chart, Network Depenency Graph and a Work Breakdown Structure The files can be found in the folder ProjectManagement
+Plan for the Project includes a Gantt Chart, Network Depenency Graph and a Work Breakdown Structure The files can be found in the directory resources/ProjectManagement

 ## Other Information
 Details on the meetings, decisions and background research can be found in our GitHub Wiki